-Prop firm traders managing multiple challenge and funded accounts face a structural problem: entering the same trade manually across five different accounts is not a strategy, it is a liability.
-One missed fill, one delayed entry, one account left unmanaged during a fast move.
+If you run multiple challenge and funded accounts, entering the same trade by hand across five of them is the bottleneck.
+One missed fill, one delayed entry, one account left unmanaged during a fast move — and the math compounds with every account you add.

-This guide walks through the complete setup: choosing the right copier, connecting accounts across MT5, DXtrade, and other platforms, configuring per-account compliance rules, and verifying everything works before you trade live.
+This guide covers the setup end to end: choosing a copier that supports your platforms, connecting accounts across MT5, DXTrade, and the rest, configuring per-account rules, and verifying propagation before you trade live.

 At a glance — 8 steps